OldUnreal/UnrealTournamentPatches/README.md

 All UnrealScript mods for UT v451b or lower will continue to work in OldUnreal's v469 or later.
 The following native (C++) mods for older UT versions will not work in v469:

-* XC_Engine v24 or below: A v469-compatible update for XC_Engine is coming soon
+* XC_Engine v24 or below: v469-compatible versions of XC_Engine are available [here](https://ut99.org/viewforum.php?f=63)
 * Demo Manager 3.4 or below: Our patches include an updated Demo Manager so there is no need to downgrade to an older version
 * D3D8Drv: D3D8Drv will crash in v469.
 We are not planning to fix this
 * D3D10Drv: D3D10Drv has some rendering glitches and does not work in Unreal Editor 2.2
+* D3D11Drv: D3D11Drv currently works well in game, but crashes in Unreal Editor 2.2

 ### For Server Admins